Citation, DOI, disclosures and article data

 DWI signal may be useful as a marker for determining the indication for steroid therapy 15

 ERCP can be normal.
-Biliary duct abnormalities are common with strictures of the common bile duct and short intrahepatic duct strictures representing PSC.
+Biliary duct abnormalities are common with strictures of the common bile duct and short intrahepatic duct strictures representing primary sclerosing cholangitis.

-Diffuse irregularity and narrowing of the main pancreatic duct (as distinct from pancreatic carcinoma).
+Typically shows diffuse irregularity and narrowing of the main pancreatic duct (distinct from pancreatic carcinoma).